Camil Samson: Background and personal life

 He was born in Shawinigan, Quebec, to Wilbroy Samson, a journalist and farmer, and Irène Carle.
 He completed his studies in Shawinigan, Cléricy and at the Duchesnay forestry station.
 From 1952 to 1956, he worked in the forestry industry.
 From 1956 to 1970, he worked in the automobile industry as a salesman, service manager, and sales manager.
 He was also an insurance agent.

 In 1997, he beat cancer of the bladder, but suffered from many health problems in his later years.

 Political activist

 In 1963 and 1964, he was the president of the Jeunesse créditiste du Canada, the youth wing of the Ralliement créditiste, a political party that nominated candidates in federal elections and promoted social credit theories of monetary reform.
 He later became the secretary and vice president of the party.
-He was unsuccessful as the party's candidate in the Pontiac-Témiscamingue riding in the 1965 federal election.
+He was unsuccessful as the party's candidate in the Ontario-based Timiskaming riding in the 1963 federal election and in the Quebec-based Pontiac-Témiscamingue riding in the 1965 federal election.
 In the 1966 Quebec provincial election, he was the unsuccessful candidate for the Quebec separatist Ralliement national party in Temiscamingue riding.
 He was the president of the Chamber of Commerce in Rouyn-Noranda in 1969.